kevinleedrum/mds/vuepress/components/dropdowns.md

 ### Floating Label / No Label

 Add the `floatLabel` prop to create a floating label.
-The Select component's label is also optional; the Select could simply have an `aria-label` for screen readers.
+The Select component's label is also optional; the Select could simply have an `el-aria-label` prop for screen readers.

 <!-- #region select-labels -->
 <section class="mds">